"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Thessalonians 1:7-10 - ...when the Lord Jesus is revealed from heaven with His mighty angels, in flaming fire taking vengeance on those who do not know God, and on those who do not obey the gospel of our Lord Jesus Christ.
 These shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power, when He comes, in that Day, to be glorified in His saints and to be admired among all those who believe, because our testimony among you was believed.

 The Greek word translated "from" can also mean "to desert or take away from."
-So when Hades gets thrown into the lake of fire (Revelation 20:14), all that is in it will also be removed from the Lord's presence at the last judgment.
+So, when Hades is cast into the lake of fire (Revelation 20:14), all that is in it will also be removed from the Lord's presence at the last judgment.
 Considering the agony of the Lamb who took upon Himself our sin and bore the cup of the wrath of God and how He cried out to the Father, separation from God is undoubtedly worse than any physical suffering:

 Luke 22:41-44 - And He was withdrawn from them about a stone's throw, and He knelt down and prayed, saying, "Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done."
 Then an angel appeared to Him from heaven, strengthening Him.
 And being in agony, He prayed more earnestly.
 Then His sweat became like great drops of blood falling down to the ground.